Johannes Ludwig: Career

 Ludwig's finished 11th in the men's singles event at the 2007 FIL World Luge Championships in Igls, Austria.
 His best Luge World Cup overall finish was 11th twice (2006-7, 2007-8).

 Ludwig failed to qualify for the 2010 Winter Olympics in Vancouver and the 2014 Winter Olympics in Sochi.
 At the 2018 Winter Olympics, held in Pyeongchang, South Korea, Ludwig won the bronze medal in the men's singles luge.
 Ludwig's teammate Felix Loch was the defending champion and favourite to win.
-He was in the lead until his final run, when he made a mistake, finishing in fifth place.
-Lugwig was also one of the gold-medal winners in the team relay luge, along with his teammates Natalie Geisenberger, Tobias Wendl, and Tobias Arlt.
+He was in the lead until his final run, when he skidded during his final run and lost time, finishing in fifth place.
+Lugwig was also one of the gold-medal winners in the team relay luge, along with teammates Natalie Geisenberger, Tobias Wendl, and Tobias Arlt.
 Ludwig said, "The whole story is very special for me; I was fighting, fighting, fighting, and now I made it and get two medals".

 Ludwig won his second gold medal at the Olympics by winning the Men's singles event at the 2022 Winter Olympics in Beijing.